-Seth's eyebrows pop up at my announcement, but he just smiles.
+Seth's eyebrows pop up, but he just smiles.
 "Enjoy it.
 See you, buddy.
 G'bye, Emmett."

 "Thanks, and thanks again for my drink."

 "So, we're staying, huh?"
-Emmett grins, flicking his eyes dramatically back and forth between Jas and me.
+Emmett grins, shifting his eyes dramatically back and forth between Jas and me.
 "I can't wait to see how he garnishes your sole."

 "Ho, ho, Emmett."

-Now that I've made up my mind, I'm impatient to tell Jasper.
+Now that I've made up my mind, I'm impatient to share the news with Jasper.
 I raise my hand like a douchebag and catch his eye.
-He smirks, then nods, letting me know he saw.
+He smirks, then nods.
 My pulse picks up as he finishes topping off the martini down the line.
 He wipes his hands on the towel and tosses it aside, sliding into place in front of me.
-"Ready for another?"

 "No. I mean, maybe, but not yet."

-Emmett busts out laughing at me and proves his drunk reflexes are faster than mine by moving out of the way before I can kick him again.
+Emmett busts out laughing and proves his drunk reflexes are faster than mine by moving out of the way before I can kick him again.

-Jasper leans forward, placing one elbow on the bar right in front of me and his chin in his hand.
+Jasper leans onto the bar right in front of me.
 With a giant smile on his face, he asks, "Did you just call me down here to chat, then?"

 I manage to sputter, "Could we get a couple menus please?"

-He pops up and glances over at the newly-vacated booth.
+He glances over at the empty booth.
 "You're eating at the bar now?"

-Emmett stops him as he's handing one to me.
+Emmett blocks Jas as he's about to hand me a menu.
 "He doesn't need that.
 He gets the same thing every time."